palbock/RedHat/Setup.md

 "Nexus" and the username and password for the Nexus server.

 ## Downloading artifacts
-The script found at [here](https://github.com/adrianhj88/test-app/blob/master/Download-from-nexus-script) can be used to download the latest .jar file from the Nexus repository.
+The script found [here](https://github.com/adrianhj88/test-app/blob/master/Download-from-nexus-script) can be used to download the latest .jar file from the Nexus repository.

 Make script executable from everywhere: